Quick info

 Long-term risks:

-Regular use of GHB/GBL can lead to sleep disorders, anxiety and tremors; there is a risk of dependence with psychological and physical symptoms.
-In the case of chronic high-dose consumption (several doses daily), severe physical withdrawal symptoms such as sweating, muscle cramps or epileptic seizures occur upon discontinuation.
+Regular use can lead to sleep disturbances, anxiety and tremors; there is a risk of dependence with psychological and physical symptoms.
+Chronic high-dose use (multiple doses daily) results in severe physical withdrawal symptoms such as epileptic seizures upon discontinuation, which can be life-threatening.
+Regular use of high doses of GHB and especially repeated unconsciousness resulting from GHB ingestion (or mixed use with GHB) have a high risk of developing persistent disturbances in thinking and intellectual performance.

 Consumption of alcohol before, during or after GHB/GBL use can lead to collapse even with small amounts of alcohol (risk of respiratory paralysis!).
 Mixed consumption with antiretroviral drugs (protease inhibitors, e.g. Kaletra, Reyataz, Crixivan, Norvir, Invirase) can intensify the effect of GHB/GBL in a life-threatening way even at low doses (risk of respiratory depression, coma, epileptic seizures!).